-The IAR describes readiness in four areas of mathematics by placing your child's performance at either the H-Higher, M-Middle, or L-Lower level of the range for each area.
+The IAR describes readiness in five areas of reading and writing by placing your child's performance at either the H-Higher, M-Middle, or L-Lower level of the range for each area.
 Knowing your child's performance in critical content domains enables you to have a more effective conversation with your child's teachers to support future academic growth.